Why One Direction’s Liam Payne Did Not Take Cheryl Cole To LA

 One Direction’s Priceless Holiday Moments: Harry Styles, Niall Horan, Louis Tomlinson And Liam Payne

-It may be Cheryl Cole who should be concerned for Liam Payne though. the One Direction megastar was at the Peppermint Club at the time of a shooting according to The Mirror.
+It may be Cheryl Cole who should be concerned for Liam Payne though. the One Direction megastar was at the Peppermint Club at the time of a shooting according to the Mirror.
 The shots were fired in the parking lot, while Payne was safely inside.
 The shooter was disgruntled after being turned away at the door with a fake ID.
 There were no reports of injuries.

 One Direction’s Liam Payne has been working on his new album for some time now, so hopefully, he can complete it and return safely to Cheryl Cole soon.